Robinson R44 vs Bell 206 JetRanger — Piston vs Turbine Showdown

 Seats and Useful Load

-The Bell 206B-3 is a five-place helicopter — pilot plus four passengers.
-The Robinson R44 is a four-place helicopter — pilot plus three.
-That one seat difference sounds modest, and in normal operations it often is.
-But for commercial tours, for family flying with kids, for any operation where you’re consistently trying to move four passengers plus a pilot, the 206 wins cleanly.
-There is no workaround.
+The Bell 206B-3 seats five — pilot plus four passengers.
+The Robinson R44 seats four — pilot plus three.
+One seat sounds modest.
+In normal operations it often is.
+But for commercial tours, for family flying with kids, for any operation where you’re consistently moving four passengers plus a pilot, the 206 wins cleanly.
+There’s no workaround for that.

 Useful load tells a more nuanced story.
-The R44 Raven II has a max gross weight of 2,500 lbs and an empty weight around 1,560 lbs, giving you roughly 940 lbs of useful load.
+The R44 Raven II maxes out at 2,500 lbs gross — empty weight around 1,560 lbs — giving roughly 940 lbs of useful load.
 The Bell 206B-3 grosses at 3,200 lbs with an empty weight around 1,900 lbs, for a useful load near 1,300 lbs.
-The 206 carries more — but not as dramatically more as the empty weight difference suggests.
-Fill both with four adults and fuel for two hours and you’re watching weight carefully in either aircraft, though the 206 has more margin.
+The 206 carries more, but not as dramatically more as the empty weight difference suggests.
+Fill either aircraft with four adults and two hours of fuel and you’re watching weight carefully regardless — the 206 just has more margin to work with.

 Speed and Range

 Here’s the number that surprises people: the R44 is faster.
 The Raven II cruises at 109 to 113 knots depending on conditions.
 The Bell 206B-3 cruises around 100 to 104 knots.
-Not a dramatic gap, but it’s real, and it goes in the Robinson’s favor.
-For a piston machine people assume is the economy option, it moves.
+Not a dramatic gap, but it’s real — and it goes in the Robinson’s favor.
+For a piston machine everyone assumes is the economy option, it moves.

-Range is roughly comparable.
-The R44 carries 28.5 usable gallons, which at 8.5 GPH gives you about three hours and change with reserves — around 280 to 300 nautical miles in practical terms.
+Range is roughly comparable, actually.
+The R44 carries 28.5 usable gallons — at 8.5 GPH that’s about three hours and change with reserves, around 280 to 300 nautical miles in practical terms.
 The 206 carries 76 gallons usable, but at 24 GPH that’s just over three hours — roughly 290 to 320 nautical miles.
-Similar legs, very different fuel quantities.
+Similar legs.
+Very different fuel quantities filling those legs.

 Hot and High Performance

-This is where the 206 earns its premium for operators who need it.
-Taken to 8,000 feet density altitude on a hot summer afternoon, the R44 is working hard.
-You’re managing power carefully, watching climb rates drop, sometimes leaving a passenger or bags behind.
-The JetRanger at the same conditions has meaningful power reserve remaining.
+This is where the 206 earns its premium for operators who genuinely need it.
+Take either aircraft to 8,000 feet density altitude on a hot summer afternoon — the R44 is working hard.
+You’re managing power carefully, watching climb rates drop, sometimes leaving a passenger or bags behind on the ramp.
+The JetRanger at those same conditions still has meaningful power reserve remaining.
 The Allison 250 doesn’t care about heat and altitude the way piston engines do.

-Flying tours out of Sedona, Arizona — field elevation around 4,800 feet, summer temperatures regularly pushing 100°F — I watched operators with R44s manage weight carefully every single departure.
-The 206 operators didn’t have that conversation.
+Frustrated by watching R44 operators manage weight carefully on every single departure out of Sedona, Arizona — field elevation around 4,800 feet, summer temps regularly pushing 100°F — I started paying close attention to how 206 operators handled those same conditions using the same runup checklists and the same departure corridors.
+They didn’t have that conversation.
 Turbine performance in those conditions isn’t a marketing claim.
 It’s operationally real.

 External Load Capability